voder-ai/eslint-plugin-traceability/SECURITY.md

 - The published npm package is intended to ship **without known high‑severity vulnerabilities in its production dependencies** at the moment it is released.
 - Dev-only tooling and CI infrastructure are kept separate from what you install via `npm install eslint-plugin-traceability`.

-For more detail on how these checks are wired into CI, see the internal dependency health and security documentation for this project.
+For more detail on how these checks are wired into CI, maintainers can refer to the project’s internal dependency health and security documentation; this level of detail is not required for normal end users of the plugin.

 ## Dependency Maturity and `dry-aged-deps`